ryankirkman/find_dupes/README.md

 Usage
 =====
-NB: The input file will be assigned to a variable called `json` for use in the `--array_key` command line argument.
+NB: The input file will be assigned to a variable called `json` for use in the `--array` command line argument.

 `--array`: Where we can find the array.
-Remember the JSON input is assigned to a variable called `json`, so if the input file contained an array, we could simply specify `--arary=json`
+Remember the JSON input is assigned to a variable called `json`, so if the input file contained an array, we could simply specify `--array=json`

 `--id`: A key that is looked up for each element in the array to find a value that uniquely identifies an element in the array.
 Assumes each element of the array is an object.